chrisfarnham/seefarblog/_sections/CW_Frequency_Guide.md

 I've observed that a lot of DX stations operate within the Extra portion of the band as well as faster CW or QRQ (20 wpm and higher).
-Many of the faster operators operate outside of the Extra portion of the CW band on the lower portion of the official General CW portions (see 'QRQ - Fast Code Here').
+Many of the faster operators operate outside of the Extra portion of the CW band on the lower end of the official General CW band allocation (see 'QRQ - Fast Code Here').

 ### Slow Speed Test